petermp79/coding-challenges/README.md

 It is noted that they all expect candidates to perform the coding tests without a hiccup and with an optimized solution.
 Even if you come up with a solution, but not the optimized one or struggling to finish it, you failed.
-To be able to come up with an optimized solution, you must be able to deeply understand the problem to figure out how to solve it the right way.
+To be able to come up with an optimized solution, you must be able to deeply understand the problem in order to figure out how to solve it the right way.
 As a result, the only way you can come up with an optimized solution, in my opinion, is to have advanced knowledge of the solution before hand given the short amount of time you have in the interview.
 While brute force solution is often obvious, optimized solution for a problem that I haven't seen before took me a day or two to figure out...